emqx/emqx-operator/README.md

 # emqx-operator

-A Kubernetes Operator for EMQ X Broker
+A Kubernetes Operator for EMQ X Broker and EMQ X Enterprise

 ## Overview

-The EMQ X Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQ X](https://www.emqx.io/).
+The EMQ X Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQ X](https://www.emqx.io/) includes EMQ X Broker and EMQ X Enterprise.
 The purpose of this project is to simplify and automate the configuration of EMQ X cluster.

 The EMQ X Operator includes, but is not limited to, the following features: